milkalunar/Tree-Factor/README.md

-# Tree-Factor
+# Determinantal Factorizations of Trees: An Implementation Overview
-The source code for the paper "Determinantal Factorizations of Trees: An Implementation Overview"
+All the source codes from the paper.